 The browser will now navigate to the redirect URL that you provided earlier.
 One query parameter (code) will be added to your browser’s address bar, at the end of this redirect URL.
 The code parameter is a single use login code that we will now use to acquire a refreshable access token:

-Next, open up a terminal and compose the following curl command:
+Next, open up a command prompt window for Windows OS or a terminal for Mac OS and compose the following curl command:

 You’ll need to fill in a few parts: